bitcoin-sv/bsv-components-library/doc/README.md

 handlers* and are mandatory, since critical parts of the *Bitcoin protocol* would be missing without them.

 Others are optional, and provide other extra-functionalities.
+These are the "custom" handlers in the diagram below.
-And more *Handlers* can be developed and *added* the the main *JCL* Service in runtime.
+More *Handlers* can be developed and *added* the the main *JCL* Service in runtime.

 ![detail level architecture](jclDetail.png)